MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-party-resolution-pipeline-component.md

 manager: "anneta"
 ---
 # How to Configure the Party Resolution Pipeline Component
 The Party Resolution pipeline component is used to map the user security ID and the certificate subject for the client to a BizTalk Server party.
 The mapping is used to enforce authentication of the parties who send messages to BizTalk Server.
-For more information about partner management, see[How to Create an Agreement](/previous-versions/).
+For more information about partner management, see[Create an Agreement](managing-agreements.md).

 > [!NOTE]
 >  To enable the Party Resolution pipeline component to validate a Windows user, you must add the WindowsUser alias to a party.
 For more information, see [Party Resolution Pipeline Component](../core/party-resolution-pipeline-component.md).